TastyLollipop/Sonar/README.md

 **Things to know before using?**
 - Sonar won't work correctly without being connected to the internet.
 - Sonar's speed is heavily reliant on your internet connection.
+- Requires .NET Framework 4.7 or superior to work!

 **How does it work?**
 - Input the IP you want to scan, then both the starting and ending ports.